Top Picks

 Step 3: Pick a Conflict Style

 This is the one most people miss.
 Some groups love direct conflict (attacking each other, blocking, stealing).
 Others get genuinely upset by it.
 My sister-in-law refuses to play anything where someone can attack her position — which rules out roughly 40% of strategy games.
-Cooperative games like Pandemic solved this entirely for our holiday gatherings.
+Cooperative games like Mattel Games UNO Card Game for Kid solved this entirely for our holiday gatherings.

 Step 4: Match the Learning Curve to the Occasion